 You can file for 1040 if you meet the following requirements:

 - Your taxable income is more than $100,000

 - You itemize deductions

 - You owe taxes for the use of a household employee

 - You receive income from the sale of property

-- You receive income from sources which include, but are not limited to: self-employment, dividends, partnerships, and or if you’re a beneficiary of an estate or trust.
+- You receive income from sources that include but are not limited to self-employment, dividends, partnerships, and or if you’re a beneficiary of an estate or trust.